Hey, Nolan, Charlie and Trevor, when you’re in the batter’s box, swing for the fences, baby!

 The advice was excellent.
 Mike found Laura when they were juniors at Brighton High School, and the next year, they were king and queen of the senior prom, class of 1993.
 They married, worked hard and found a ranch out in Fort Lupton, where they raise their three kids: Colten, Braidynne Grace and Aubrey Hope.

-The Brashear family was at the game Sunday night.
+The Brashear family was at the game on April 7, 2019.
 ESPN was there too for a clash between the Colorado Rockies and the Los Angeles Dodgers.
 Before the game, Mike and his family got to hang out on the field, shake hands with Rockies pitcher, Yency Almonte, and stand, cowboy hat over his heart, for the playing of the national anthem.

 A cameraman flashed Mike’s photo on the big screen as an announcer said this: “Today, we are excited to welcome Mike Brashear to Coors Field.
 In 2014, Mike was diagnosed with a rare form of Acute Myeloid Leukemia. … So we are here to celebrate him as a father, husband, cowboy and member of our community.’’

 Now, more people like Mike will get help.

 Home runs to help fund cancer research

 During the 2019 season, every time a Colorado Rockies player bounces one off the Hit the Mitt sign in left field, UCHealth donates $5,000 to The Leukemia & Lymphoma Society of the Rocky Mountain Region.
 All money raised goes directly to funding research to find a cure for blood cancer, a way for home runs to save lives like Mike’s.